yfei1/cycle_gan/README.md

 Preprocessor should output a numpy ndarray of uniform size: (NUM_IMAGES, IMAGE_HEIGHT, IMAGE_WIDTH, IMAGE_DEPTH)

 Any undone modifications should be marked with # TODO tag.
-Remove the # TODO tag if the code can compile and run successfully
+Remove the # TODO tag if the code can be compiled and runned successfully